Skip to main content

 }

-• name is a human-readable name for the interaction step, this is mainly for documentation or comment purpose.
+• name is a human-readable name for the interaction step, used for documentation purposes.

-• type should be one of the following values: baseline, target, or final.
-Refer to this link for their meanings.
+• type should be one of: baseline, target, or final.
+See How memlab Works for their meanings.

-• idx denotes the index of the given interaction.
-Memlab utilizes this index to identify and load the corresponding heap snapshot using the template s${idx}.heapsnapshot when snapshot is true.
-For instance, in this specific case, Memlab will attempt to locate s1.heapsnapshot in the same directory as the snap-seq.json file, given that idx is 1.
+• idx is the index of the interaction step.
+MemLab uses this index to load the corresponding heap snapshot file using the naming convention s${idx}.heapsnapshot when snapshot is true.
+For example, when idx is 1, MemLab looks for s1.heapsnapshot in the same directory as the snap-seq.json file.

-• JSHeapUsedSize is an optional field that logs the total heap size in bytes after the completion of this E2E interaction step.
-If all interaction steps include the JSHeapUsedSize field, Memlab will generate a pixel chart displaying memory usage variations across different steps before listing the detected memory leaks on the terminal.
+• JSHeapUsedSize is an optional field that records the total heap size in bytes after this E2E interaction step completes.
+If all steps include this field, MemLab generates a chart showing memory usage across steps before listing detected memory leaks in the terminal.

 Specification of run-meta.json (Optional)

-The run-meta.json file is an optional JSON file created by Memlab's E2E front-end.
-You can optionally make your E2E testing framework generate such a file.
-It logs metadata related to Memlab's operation, including Chromium startup arguments, information about the web-app under test, and any CLI commands.
-While this file isn't directly utilized during MemLab's memory leak detection process, it may be valuable later for associating detected memory leaks with the configuration of the tested web-app and browser.
-For example, sometimes memory leaks only show up in specific configuration such as mobile view.
-Those information could be useful to display when you build a UI system to display all the memory leaks and their underlying app and browser information.
+The run-meta.json file is an optional JSON file created by MemLab's E2E front-end.
+You can have your E2E testing framework generate this file as well.
+It logs metadata about MemLab's operation, including Chromium startup arguments, information about the web app under test, and CLI commands used.
+While this file is not used directly during MemLab's memory leak detection, it can be valuable for associating detected memory leaks with the configuration of the tested web app and browser.
+For example, some memory leaks only appear under specific configurations such as mobile view.
+This information can be useful when building a UI to display memory leaks alongside the app and browser configuration that produced them.

 {